OleksSobol/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 17: March 02, 2018
+**Today's Progress:** I will be working on [Udemy cource](https://www.udemy.com/the-web-developer-bootcamp/l) for probably next month.
+Got to Section 5, finished all HTML.
+Started CSS.
+17/ #100DaysOfCode

 ### Day 16: March 01, 2018
 **Today's Progress:** Working on [Udemy cource](https://www.udemy.com/the-web-developer-bootcamp/l).
 Got to Section 4.
 It's all about HTML so far.
 And I know HTML well, but just interesting to listen Colt.